 The site, in its current condition, does not present a health risk because waste material is buried and covered with paving and concrete.
 However, cleanup will provide long term protection of the environment.

-The draft cleanup plan will be available for public review in 2018 and remediation work is tentatively scheduled to begin in 2020, clearing the way for property redevelopment.
+The draft cleanup plan will be available for public review in 2020 and remediation work is tentatively scheduled to begin in late 2021, clearing the way for property redevelopment.

 PG&E will keep interested parties informed of this work and stay involved with the community on a local level.
 This includes coordination of work with the City of Napa, surrounding neighborhood, local schools and social organizations, and other outreach.
 As a demonstration of this commitment, PG&E has partnered with the Shearer Elementary on a number of community relations efforts.